bhavikateli/Collab-App/README.md

 ## Overview
 ### Description
-[A social media app which allows creators from different arts to message and connect to work on new projects while also aiding each other to advance in their professions by giving each other advice/introducing them to new connections.]
+A social media app to connect creators from different fields to collaborate on new projects

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Photo & Video / Social
 - **Mobile:** Uses camera and it is mobile first experience.
 - **Story:** Allows users to show their own artwork and collaborate with other artists.